 the organisational units involved and number of staff employed on a full-time equivalent (FTE) basis to identify and address principal adverse impacts.

-how the financial market participant works with third parties to implement the policy commitment; and
+how the financial market participant works with third parties to implement the policy commitment on a continuous basis.

-any training provided to its staff on implementing the policies.

 Article 9 Information on policies on the identification and prioritisation of principal adverse sustainability impacts and indicators